-Walking the rainbow is René’s fascinating and inspiring memoir about personally witnessing the devastation of the AIDS pandemic.
+Walking the rainbow is René’s fascinating and inspiring memoir about personally witnessing the origins and devastation of the AIDS pandemic.

-Throughout the 1970s Richard René Silvin lead an enviable life of power and world travel during his career in international hospital administration.
+Throughout the 1970s Richard René Silvin lead an enviable life of power and world travel because of his career in international hospital administration.

-René discovered hints of a pandemic: AIDS.
-His story chronicles the frightening and grisly development as thousands of young Americans experience humiliating and dehumanizing deaths.
+He discovered hints of what would become the AIDS pandemic.
+His story chronicles the frightening and grisly developments as thousands of young Americans experience painful and dehumanizing deaths.

 Walking the Rainbow is a story of international medical discoveries and personal experiences in the years leading up to isolating HIV, including the deaths of René’s two long term partners.
 He reveals details of the epic negligence of world leaders who lost the opportunity to radically curb the pandemic through education.

 In this beautifully illustrated, second edition of Walking the Rainbow, readers will experience first-hand the adage: All that glitters is not gold.